MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

 Need to create a copy for OM only

 Separating OM and Lumix since different fields written to.
 Some of the logic may be a mess

+Getting confused when trying to get photos via USB-C cable reading direct from camera

+Exception: Operation not permitted @ rb_sysopen when try to open /Volumes/OM SYSTEM/lastPhotoRead.txt from Nova, works in TextMate sudo chmod a+rw "/Volumes/OM SYSTEM/lastPhotoRead.txt" # suggested as a fix and it worked

+May be working in Nova for OM.
+Need to confirm Lumix